losdwind/wingz-on-chain/README.md

    ```
    yarn install
    ```
-3. configure .env with your API keys: Please restrict access to your map api keys on Google Cloud Platform because the api key is public by design.
+3. configure .env with your API keys: rename .env.example to .env and fill in the values.
+Please restrict access to your map api keys on Google Cloud Platform because the api key is public by design.
 4. Run the project:

    - For Android: